- 1 How Did I Make ‘Zeniarai Benten VR’

 - Complete photographing quickly

-Taking more photos while staying at a place can improve the precision of Photogrammetry but it could collapse if you went far and then come back to the same place.
+Taking more photos while staying at a place can improve the precision of Photogrammetry, however it could collapse if you went far and then come back to the same place.

 In particular, a height difference on the site could cause a problem.
 When I came back to the starting point and took the photos at a different height, Photogrammetry generated a step that doesn’t exist in reality.

-Move along a ‘one-stroke’ route as possible and never come back to the same place to have a good result.
+Move along a ‘one-stroke’ route as much as possible and never come back to the same place to ensure a good result.

 It’s similar to the ‘one-route’ technique above.
 Please be aware that going and returning in the same route could be problematic